valkey-io/valkey-doc/docs/management/sentinel.md

 * **SENTINEL SIMULATE-FAILURE (crash-after-election|crash-after-promotion|help)** (`>= 3.2`) This command simulates different Sentinel crash scenarios.
 * **SENTINEL RESET `<pattern>`** This command will reset all the masters with matching name.
 The pattern argument is a glob-style pattern.
 The reset process clears any previous state in a master (including a failover in progress), and removes every replica and sentinel already discovered and associated with the master.

-For connection management and administration purposes, Sentinel supports the following subset of Redis' commands:
+For connection management and administration purposes, Sentinel supports the following subset of Valkey's commands:

 * **ACL** (`>= 6.2`) This command manages the Sentinel Access Control List.
 For more information refer to the [ACL](/topics/acl) documentation page and the [_Sentinel Access Control List authentication_](#sentinel-access-control-list-authentication).
 * **AUTH** (`>= 5.0.1`) Authenticate a client connection.
 For more information refer to the `AUTH` command and the [_Configuring Sentinel instances with authentication_ section](#configuring-sentinel-instances-with-authentication).